 Although there is no doubt given to the eleven founding settlers who helped to found Los Angeles in 1781, the same cannot be said for Antonio Miranda Rodriguez.
 Supposedly, he was a skilled gunsmith from Manila who journeyed there with his daughter via the galleon trade but arrived much later after suffering from smallpox.
 Later, he came to be feted as the 12th settler of Los Angeles.

 However, some historians have disputed the recognition of the argument that Rodriguez never settled.
 Upon arriving in California, he was reportedly sent to Sta.
 Barbara instead was an armorer due to his skills as a gunsmith and was said to have died in that place after only eight months.
-Also, his name cannot be found in any of the plaques and markers honoring the founders of LA.
+Also, his name cannot be found on any of the plaques and markers honoring the founders of LA.

 4. Gregorio del Pilar Was Aguinaldo’s Assassin.

 Admittedly, most of del Pilar’s fame comes from his death defending Tirad Pass from advancing American forces during the Philippine-American War.
-Yet for all his bravery (or foolhardiness, depending on one’s view), del Pilar also has his own plethora of controversies.
+Yet for all his bravery (or foolhardiness, depending on one’s view), del Pilar also has his plethora of controversies.

 Also Read: Gregorio del Pilar’s famous last words.

 Aside from the controversy of reportedly indulging in a drinking spree and an orgy the night before his big battle, it is alleged that del Pilar was also Emilio Aguinaldo’s “hatchetman.”
 As someone who reportedly exhibited sadistic tendencies toward captured friars (he made one clean the toilet with his bare hands, according to one story) and with his unwavering loyalty to the president, del Pilar was the ideal “berdugo” for Aguinaldo.

 Recommended Article: 13 Facts That Prove Antonio Luna Was An All-Around Badass